lin2185154731/FCGTN/README.md

 **Disclaimer
 * The CSV contained here is **synthetic**.
 Values are randomly drawn so that mean/variance roughly match the real sensor streams, **but no commercial or personal information is included**.
-* We publish this MRE solely to satisfy the **MDPI Data Availability Policy** and to help reviewers reproduce the main claims.
+* We publish this MRE solely to satisfy the **Data Availability Policy** and to help reviewers reproduce the main claims.
 * Full production data and full-size model weights remain confidential under NDA with our industrial partners.

 ---